 11. Select the Right Payroll & Accounting Software

 In the digital age, it certainly helps to streamline as many routines as possible with useful third-party applications.
 Taxes and payroll can be largely automated.
 We have compiled a table below of different accountancy software with their advantages and disadvantages.
-Wave Accounting and Quickbooks are particularly useful.

 12. Establish a Web Presence